berrak/MyMacros/README.md

  Board Model: TinyPICO
  Board MCU: ESP32
 ```
-This Library automatically use board identity data that already exists in `Boards_Identify.h`.
+This library automatically uses board identity data already in `Boards_Identify.h`.
+The `struct board` can be expanded in any way you see fit as long as the four `type`, `make`, `model`and `mcu` is kept for compatibility with the `Board Identify` library.
+In the `MyMacros.h` file, there are examples of `architecture wide` selection to complement a specific board's narrow targeting.

 ## How to Install